Chloroquine

 Distribution

-• Widely distributed in body tissues such as eyes, brain, heart, kidney, liver and lungs.
-High levels attained in erythrocytes.
+• It is widely distributed in body tissues such as the eyes, brain, heart, kidney, liver and lungs, and high levels are attained in erythrocytes.

 DOSING FOR DECREASED HEPATIC FUNCTION

 Use with caution in patients with hepatic impairment.
-No dosing adjustment is recommended by the manufacturer, but close monitoring for adverse events is recommended.
+The manufacturer recommends no dosing adjustment, but close monitoring for adverse events is recommended.

 PREGNANCY RISK